StepicOrg/submissions-clustering/README.rst

 True

 Scorer uses metric isntance inside, that measure of how close one code to another.
 The overall score is computed as mean of diff between best metric and local best metric (within neighbors).
-Metric evaluate how close is one code to another.
 We can speed-up the calculating using predefined array of best scores:

 >>> scorer.score(model, submissions, presaved_score_path="data/best_metrics.dump")
 0.013940358468805102